 Risks connected with CO2 emissions

-In addition to being one of the factors with the largest potential impact on Group operations, emissions of carbon dioxide (CO2) are also one of the greatest challenges facing the Group in safeguarding the environment.
+In addition to being one of the factors with the largest potential impact on Group operations, emissions of carbon dioxide (CO2) are also one of the greatest challenges the Group is facing in safeguarding the environment.

 As part of its operations, Enel is exposed to a variety of market risks, notably the risk of changes in interest rates, exchange rates and commodity prices.

-To maintain this risk within the limits set out each year in the Group’s risk management policies, Enel uses derivatives obtained in the market.
+The financial risk governance system also defines a system of operating limits at the Group and individual Region/Country/global business line levels for the various types of risk, which are monitored periodically by risk management units.
+To maintain market risk within the limits set out in the Group’s risk management policies, Enel uses derivatives obtained in the market.

 Risks connected with commodity prices and supply continuity